NURS 5012 – Nursing Science and Patterns of Knowing, 3-Credits

 NURS 5870 – Health Policy and Populations-based Advocacy for The Scholarship of Application, 3-Credits

-This course focuses on the role of the advanced practice nurse in collaborative health care teams pertaining to health policy, health promotion, risk reduction, and illness prevention for population health.
-The role of the advanced practice nurse as advocate is explored.
+The role of collaborative health care teams in health promotion and risk reduction and illness prevention for population health.
 Educational strategies necessary for transformation of clinical education to decrease preventable deaths will be incorporated.